aimbesi1/mobileappdev/README.md

-# Repository for projects completed for the CSC 4360 (Mobile App Development) class at Georgia State University
+# Repository for mobile apps I worked on